zdpBuilder/psa-main/README.md

-# WV-MOS
+# PSA
-MOS score prediction by fine-tuned wav2vec2.0 model
+psa Score prediction by fine-tuned ERes2net model

-**Keywords:** MOS-Net, MB-Net, PESQ, STOI, speech quality

 ## Getting started
 The package installation was tested with python3.9